srikarkc/python-dsa/sept10/README.md

 If pointers are never equal to each other - return False i.e. no Loop.

 If pointers are equal at some point - there must be a loop.

+# Remove duplicates

+If you use `while slow.next is not None` instead of `while slow is not None` for the outer loop in O(n^2) solution; the last node will never be checked!